Pontiac, Michigan: History

 In the 1820s Elizabeth Denison, an unmarried, free black woman, worked for the Sibleys.
 They helped her buy land in Pontiac in 1825.
 Stephen Mack, agent for the Pontiac Company, signed the deed at the request of the Sibleys, conveying 48.5 acres to Elizabeth Denison.
 She is believed to be the first black woman to purchase land in the new territory of Michigan.

 In 1837 Pontiac became a village, the same year that Michigan gained statehood.
-The town had been named after the noted Ottawa Indian war chief who had his headquarters in the area decades before, during the resistance to European-American encroachment.
+The town had been named after the noted Odawa chief who had his headquarters in the area decades before, during the resistance to European-American encroachment.
 Founded on the Clinton River, Pontiac was Michigan's first inland settlement.
 Rivers were critical to settlements as transportation ways, in addition to providing water and, later, power.

 The village was incorporated by the legislature as a city in 1861.
 From the beginning, Pontiac's central location served it well.
 It attracted professional people, including doctors and lawyers, and soon became a center of industry.
 Woolen and grist mills made use of the Clinton River as a power source.

 Abundant natural resources led to the establishment of several carriage manufacturing companies, all of which were thriving at the turn of the 20th century.
 One of the largest carriage manufacturing companies in Pontiac of that era was the O.J.
 Beaudette Wagon Works, which made bodies for carriages and then transitioned to manufacturing bodies for automobiles.
 At that time, the first self-propelled vehicles were introduced.
 Pontiac quickly became a capital of the new automotive industry.

 Throughout the 1910s and 1920s, Pontiac had tremendous growth in its population and size as tens of thousands of prospective autoworkers moved here from the South to work in its GM auto assembly plants at Pontiac Assembly.
 African Americans came in the Great Migration, seeking work, education, and the chance to vote and escape the oppression of Jim Crow in the South.